jbmitch/dns-svcs/resource-record.md

 ---

-# Managing Resource records
+# Managing resource records
 {: #manage-resource-records}

 {{site.data.keyword.cloud}} DNS Services is in Experimental Release.
 At this time the service is available to whitelisted customers only.
 {: important}

-This section describes how to create various kinds of resource records, and perform other actions around resource records.
+You can create various kinds of resource records, and perform other actions, like listing, updating and deleting them as well.

-## Create resource record of type 'A'
+## Create a resource record of type 'A'
 {: #create-an-a-resource-record}

 **Request**